kweku-baiden/demo-repo/README.md

-# demo-repo
+# Demo-repo
-Practicing git commands
+this folder is for practice